 We safeguard the heritage of the Baltic Sea, and protect its future

-We have launched almost 40 Clean Baltic Sea projects, of which 25 have been finalized.
+We have launched 40 environmental projects, of which 34 have been finalized.
 The projects reduce the nutrient load and environmental risks faced by the sea.
 Through treating the wastewaters of St. Petersburg and reducing the discharges from the fertilizer factory by the river Luga alone, the annual eutrophicating phosphorus load of the Gulf of Finland has been successfully reduced, jointly with other stakeholders, by as much as 75%.

 The Foundation has also received awards for its work as a disseminator of information, and a producer of marine cultural content.
-We have published over 40 books that tell the stories of the sea; organised various exhibitions and events; and created, in cooperation with maritime museums, a veritable treasure trove of maritime culture, i.e. the Loki online service.
+We have published almost 50 books that tell the stories of the sea; organised various exhibitions and events; and created, in cooperation with maritime museums, a veritable treasure trove of maritime culture, i.e. the Loki online service.
+In addition, in 2020, in cooperation with the Finnish Association of Museums, we launched the Digimuseo.fi service.
+The social company Yhteinen Perintö Oy is responsible for the operations of Digimuseo.fi and the maintenance of the Loki service.
+Its owners are FMA Creations Oy managed by the Finnish Museum Association and the John Nurminen Foundation.
+The Foundation has transferred its publishing operations to Baltic Sea Services Oy (BSS), a fully owned subsidiary of the Foundation, established at the end of 2020.
+The aim is to make a clearer distinction between the Foundation’s non-profit and charitable activities and its commercial activities.

 We want to tell the story of the sea: a sea that for us Finns is a bridge to the world.
 Making people aware of the story of the sea and its history is important, since it makes it easier to understand why our unique Baltic Sea must also be protected.
 It is precisely our versatility that makes our operations unique: we work for the Baltic Sea across generations.